LordDeatHunter/dhhome/static/data/projects/gamedev/bonfire.md

 source: 'https://github.com/CodingBigTime/PencilChiselCode2022'
 ---

-A game made for the 48h Pencil Chisel Code game jam, 2022, with the theme "Finding comfort", which won the 3rd place in the jam.\
+A game made for the 48h Pencil Chisel Code game jam in 2022, with the theme "Finding comfort", which won the 3rd place in the jam.

 The game is about a spirit that comforts a scared creature lost in a forest by lighting camp fires and feeding it with berries.